Legend101Zz/toilink-hack/README.md

 *Description of the Project*

-``Our Project is a Website with individual review interface  backed with the power of django framework.``
+``Our Project is a Website with individual review interface  backed with the power of Node framework.``
 <details>
            <summary><span style="font-family:Papyrus; font-size:1.5em;">Website</span></summary>
            <p></p>